murataltinisik/patika-csharp-cource-homeworks/Week5Project/_01Project/Readme.md

-# Pratik - Lists 1
+# Pratik - Array 1

 This is a `array` homework.